BDC Hamburger Icon

 What makes a business or industry high risk?

-To mitigate the risks in credit card processing, companies have developed classifications for high-risk merchants.
+The best credit card processors abide by specific classifications for high-risk merchants.
 Here’s an overview of what may land you in the high-risk credit card processing category as opposed to the low-risk one:

 High risk